wxr031/LeetCode-Answer/README.md

 # LeetCode-Answer

+This repository consists of several solutions to problems in Leetcode.
-## All solutions written in Java (Except for 'Shell' and 'Database' problems)
+All solutions are written in Java.